 These townhomes are not of your usual two by four frame construction.
 The exterior walls are sheathed in concrete slabs 2 ¾ inches thick, attached to metal studs and supported on the east side above the garage by steel I beans and posts.
 They are clearly built to withstand our occasionally tempestuous coastal weather.

-The main living area, the kitchen, living room and covered porch are located on the third floor taking the greatest advantage of the views west to the to the Cafe Fear River and should have a great view of the planned North Waterfront Park when completed.
-If that were not enough a stairway leads from the main living area to the roof which can be surfaced with permeable rubber roofing tiles or potentially a floating deck.
+The main living area, the kitchen, living room and covered porch are located on the third floor taking the greatest advantage of the views west to the to the Cape Fear River and should afford a great view of the planned North Waterfront Park when completed.
+If that were not enough a stairway leads from the main living area to a roof top patio with a 360 degree view of downtown.
+This area can be surfaced with permeable rubber roofing tiles or potentially a floating deck.
 Regardless of how you finish it the rooftop it will be a wonderful spot for sunning, cocktails, sunsets, viewing fireworks or listening to whomever might be performing at the North Waterfront amphitheater.

-A four story climb to the roof might not appeal to everyone but I have been told that an elevator can be worked into the design.
+A four story climb to the roof might not appeal to everyone but I have been informed by the developers that an elevator can be worked into the design.
 Up fitting a unit with an elevator will require advanced planning.
 And as the second cluster is already under construction at the time of this writing if you would like an elevator equipped unit you would need to come forward soon.

 The individual units are beautifully appointed with stainless steel appliances including a five burner gas range with a 3 fan convection oven, a 22.5 cubic foot French door refrigerator, ultra quiet dishwasher, under counter microwave and a built in dual zone wine cool.
 And there are marble counter tops and polished chrome fixtures throughout.